-For the assessment of infant outcomes, pregnancies that begin on or before 01 December 2025 will be eligible for inclusion.
-Infant follow-up will occur through the first year of an infant's life or 30 November 2026, accommodating a full year of follow-up for most infants, and an expected minimum of 3 months of follow-up for infants born to women whose ECD was the final date of study accrual, 01 December 2025 (Figure 2).
+For the assessment of infant outcomes, pregnancies that begin on or before 01 April 2025 will be eligible for inclusion.
+Infant follow-up will occur through the first year of an infant's life (Figure 2).
 To assess infant outcomes, the subset of women whose pregnancy results in livebirth(s) will be linked to their infants' available data.